Cnnctr/onikakushi/README.md

 Make sure your directory is as follows:

 ..SteamApps\common\Higurashi When They Cry\HigurashiEp01_Data\StreamingAssets\SE\
+   - The SE folder should have s01, s19, and s20 folders from the FULL voice pack

 ..SteamApps\common\Higurashi When They Cry\HigurashiEp01_Data\StreamingAssets\Update
+   - The Update folder should have script files in it such as onik_000.txt, at least 39 onik files, tips files, and an omake txt file

 > "It's still not playing."